lucasdavid/artificial/README.md

-# Agents
+# Artificial

-Common interface for intelligent agents and basic implementations.
+A basic API for artificially intelligent agents.